Idaho Alcohol and Drug Use Statistics

 Drug and Alcohol Laws in Idaho

-Idaho has standing orders at pharmacies so that residents can access naloxone without a prescription.10 Medicaid recipients can get naloxone free from participating pharmacies.
-People with other insurance plans may have to pay a co-pay.
+Idaho has a naloxone standing order at pharmacies so that residents can access naloxone (Narcan), the life-saving opioid overdose medication, without a prescription.10 Medicaid recipients can get naloxone free from participating pharmacies.

-There are treatment courts in Idaho that arrange for rehab in lieu of jail time.11 Non-violent offenders with substance use disorders may be eligible for these programs.
+There are treatment courts in Idaho that arrange for rehab in lieu of jail time, which can help non-violent offenders get the much-needed addiction treatment they need to achieve sobriety.11

 - America’s Health Rankings.
 (2021).
 Non-Medical Drug Use – Past Year In Idaho.